Contributions of real property represent one of the most complicated yet rewarding opportunities in charitable gift planning.

 Limits on the Income Tax Charitable Deduction

 The federal income tax charitable deduction is subject to various percentage limitations.

-The overall ceiling on the deduction is 50% of adjusted gross income (AGI).
-Gifts to “public” charities of cash, personal property, and short-term capital gain property of all types are generally deductible up to this 50% limit.
+The overall ceiling on the deduction is 50 percent of adjusted gross income (AGI).
+Gifts to “public” charities of cash, personal property put to an unrelated use, and short-term capital gain property of all types are generally deductible up to this 50 percent limit.
 See IRC section 170(b)(1)(A).

-Gifts to “public” charities of appreciated real property held long-term (together with certain other types of other long-term appreciated property contributions) are generally deductible up to 30% of AGI.
+Gifts to “public” charities of appreciated real property held long term (together with certain other types of other long term appreciated property contributions) are generally deductible up to 30 percent of AGI.
 See IRC section 170(b)(1)(C).